vitorstick/myChatSocketio/README.md

-This is just a test for socket.io.
+This is a prototype for try express.js and socket.io.

 You know the drill: